 Melbourne is famous for experiencing four seasons in one day – and often that means rain, especially in winter.

-Local libraries are a wonderful source of (quiet) entertainment for kids.
+Local libraries are also a wonderful source of (quiet) entertainment and indoor kids activities Melbourne wide.
 Notable local libraries with great spaces for kids include Library at the Dock in Docklands, Kathleen Syme Library in Carlton and East Melbourne library.

-VJunior at Village Cinemas Southland is a cinema designed by and for kids, with a play zone before the film, a slide, dim lighting, quieter sound and a more relaxed atmosphere.
+VJunior at Village Cinemas is a cinema designed by and for kids, with a play zone before the film, a slide, dim lighting, quieter sound and a more relaxed atmosphere.
+Movies should be relaxing indoor things to do with kids and VJunior takes any worries about disruptions or fidgety kids away.

 Cinemas often have babes-in-arms sessions where you can watch the latest new releases and be comfortable knowing everyone else is a parent too and are unfazed by kids.
 Hoyts, Palace, Village and independent cinemas such as the Sun Theatre all have babes-in-arms sessions.